Carnosine supplement benefit 250 mg, 500 mg dosage, side effects, safety, danger

 Cataract of the eye

 Medical treatment of cataract.

 Clin Experiment Ophthalmol.
 2007; Toh T, Morton J, Coxon J. Department of Ophthalmology, Christchurch Hospital, Christchurch, New Zealand.

 Since the last major review of medical treatment of cataract the search for an anti-cataract agent has advanced on many fronts.
-Some anti-cataract drugs, such as carnosine, have now reached clinical trials and showed encouraging results that warrant further investigation.
+Some anti-cataract nutrients, such as carnosine, have now reached clinical trials and show encouraging results that warrant further investigation.

 Liver protection from the harm of alcohol abuse